 Sometimes, when they go to the doctor, people focus on only one aspect of their health.
 For example, they may tell the doctor they have back pain, but forget to talk about their knee pain or ankle pain.
 This is especially common if you have an impairment, like back pain, that is overwhelming.
 Obviously, you would focus on only this type of pain if you are visiting your doctor.

 MAKE A LIST OF YOUR PROBLEMS AND DISCUSS THEM WITH YOUR PHYSICIAN

 However, focusing on only one impairment is not helpful to your disability case.
 The advice we give to our clients is to write down a list of all of your medical Impairments and problems so you can discuss them with the doctor.
 Most people make a list of items they need when they go to the store.
 But, for some reason, they do not make a list of the things they want to discuss with their doctor.
-Surely, the items you want to discuss with your doctor are more important that a grocery list.
+Surely, the items you want to discuss with your doctor are more important than a grocery list.
 So, make a list.

 At Cannon Disability Law, we want to be your disability law legal team.
 We are located in Salt Lake City, Utah, but we practice throughout the Intermountain West.
-We file disability applications at ssa.gov in Utah, Nevada, Idaho, Colorado, Calfornia, Washington, Oregon, Arizona, and Wyoming.
-Our years of experience helps us build disability cases.
-Let us help you.
-We offer a free consultation.
-Additionally, we do not charge an attorney unless we win your case.
-Contact us today for free.
+We also have a location in Las Vegas, Nevada.
+We can help you file disability applications at the Social Security Website in Utah, Nevada, Idaho, Colorado, California, Washington, Oregon, Arizona, and Wyoming.
+Our years of experience helps us build the medical evidence you need to win your SSD and SSI disability case.